 Who is the team behind it?

-You won’t see this question in a lot of buyer’s guides or blog posts about ATS evaluations, but we believe it’s one of the most important.
+We believe this is one of the most important questions to ask.
 If an ATS has every bell and whistle but not a great team to support you or help you implement it, you’re going to end up searching for another new ATS sooner than later.
 Look for who is behind the technology.
 Do they have good customer reviews and ratings?
 Are they responsive to complaints or comments online?
 Do they charge for implementation and assistance?
 Do they take customer feedback into top consideration when developing their product?
 You can gather reviews from all over the web and consider asking some colleagues in specialty groups on Facebook or LinkedIn.

 Asking the right questions is just the first step.
 Need more guidance on how to select the best ATS for your team?
 Check out our complete Applicant Tracking System Buyer's Guide:

 Be sure to check out our powerful Applicant Tracking System, too!
 It’s built for midsize companies and is able to serve a wide range of clients in industries such as Finance, Education, Healthcare and many others.
 Schedule a call with us when you're ready to learn more!